 Is a therapist better for you if they’ve walked the same walk you have?
 If their values and life experiences mirror yours?

-I was involved several weeks ago in a workshop for parents whose children had died.
+However, for several years, I’ve been honored to participate in a workshop for parents whose children have died.
 I watched as parents whose grief was older – who’d somehow managed to breathe and put one foot in front of the other during those first years – comfort and support others whose loss was more raw.
 I felt very humbled in the presence of such suffering, as I often do in my own office.
-Yet I offered what I could, not having the same personal tragedy those people were trying to live through — but what I’ve learned from my work with other horribly bereaved parents.
+And I offered what I could, being open that I hadn’t walked that walk, but was drawing upon my own experiences and training.

 So what’s better?
 Which way should I go?

 So, should you look for a therapist who’s been through what you’ve been through or not?
 It comes down to personal choice.
 There is no one right answer.

 Then there are the many patients have come in and don’t know anything about me except what their lawyer, doctor or friend had to say or whether or not my website was helpful to them.
 More often than not, I haven’t experienced a similar history.
 I’ve not been personally exposed to gang violence, child pornography camps, secret rooms where women were sexually brutalized, horrific parental abuse, war crimes, or the murder of a loved one — all histories I’ve sadly taken.
 Nor have I experienced some of the same mental problems — feelings of wanting to die, compulsive needs to shop, steal or lie, erratic mood swings that seem to appear out of no where.